 The chief operating decision-maker ("CODM") of the Group has been identified as the executive directors of the Company who is responsible for reviewing the Group's internal reporting in order to assess performance and allocate resources.
 Management has determined the operating segments based on these reports.
-The Group is organised into three business segments: internet community and related businesses, property investment and other investment and manufacture and sales of accessories.
+The Group is organised into two business segments: internet community and related businesses and manufacture and sales of accessories.